-Do you sometimes dream about how good it would be, or how much better you would feel, if you got what you wanted?
+Do you ever dream about how good it would be, or how much better you would feel, if you got what you wanted?
 A new car, a bigger house, a promotion at work, a special holiday, even a new partner.

 The hedonic treadmill is the tendency for humans to quickly return to a relatively stable level of happiness, despite major positive or negative events in life.
 As a person makes more money, expectations and desires rise, so there is no permanent gain in happiness.